provenance-io/provenance/x/marker/spec/03_messages.md

 - The given denom value is invalid or does not match an existing marker on the system
 - The marker is not pending or:
-  - And the request is not signed with an administrator address that matches the manager address or:
+  - The request is not signed with an administrator address that matches the manager address or:
   - The given administrator address does not currently have the "admin" access granted on the marker

 The Delete Access request will remove all access granted to the given address on the specified marker.
-The method may only be used against markers in the Pending status when called by the current marker manager address or against `Finalized` and `Active` markers when the caller is currently assigned the `Admin` access type.
+The method may only be used against markers in the `Pending` status when called by the current marker manager address or against `Finalized` and `Active` markers when the caller is currently assigned the `Admin` access type.

 ## Msg/FinalizeRequest